Skip to main content

 1. Access the Host Interface

-2. Locate Configuration File
+2. Locate the Configuration File

-Enter the web interface and find the configuration options in the left sidebar:
+Enter the WEB interface and find the configuration option in the left sidebar:

-Fluidd Users: Click ..., then locate printer.cfg.
+Fluidd users: Click ..., then find printer.cfg.

-Mainsail Users: Click Machine, then locate printer.cfg.
+Mainsail users: Click Machine, then find printer.cfg.

-3. Backup Configuration File
+3. Backup the Configuration File

 Right-click the printer.cfg file, select Duplicate to copy it, and rename the copy to: